Law - Political Science - Administration

 Know-how and skills

-The Master's degree offers students a high level of training in constitutional law, the law of fundamental freedoms and legal theory.
-It offers professional opportunities in the field of university research and allows students who wish to do so to prepare for the civil service exams, to become magistrates or to become lawyers in public law.
+The Master's program offers students high-level training in constitutional law, fundamental freedoms law, and legal theory.
+It provides career opportunities in academic research and allows students who wish to do so to prepare for civil service exams, become magistrates, or enter the profession of public law attorney.

 Read more